 How to Make Buttermilk

 Fun fact...I never buy buttermilk.
-On the rare occasion, I need buttermilk for a recipe I usually only need like a cup or so and they don't sell it in small enough containers that it would just go bad before I use it - because again I don't use it but for a couple of baking recipes.
+On the rare occasion, I need buttermilk for a recipe I usually only need a cup or so and they don't sell it in small enough containers that it would just go bad before I use it - because again I don't use it but for a couple of baking recipes.

 But we usually have whole milk on hand and we always have white vinegar - so there is no need to buy actual buttermilk from the store.
+99% of the time I just make my own buttermilk at home in just 5 minutes (the recipe is in the link!).

 You just need 6 staple pantry ingredients for this cast iron skillet buttermilk biscuit recipe: